jdunkerley/jdunkerley/AWS Developer.md

     - For production, decouple and launch separately
         - Additional Security Group on ASG
         - Provided connection string configuration to application servers
+    - Can control what happens with `Retention` setting - e.g. Create snapshot to keep DB
 - Every deployment creates a version
     - Will hit version limit
     - Use Application Version Lifecycle policy to delete old versions
+    - Each application can have multiple versions
 - Periodic stuff use a `cron.yaml` file
 - EB CLI allows for monitoring and working with environment
+- Change environment to change runtime

 # Kinesis